evmcnb/quartz-v3/content/templates/Exam Template.md

 - Gain consent to continue
 - Ask if patient in any **pain** before continuing

-## General inspection
+## General Inspection

-#### Clinical signs
+#### Clinical Signs

 -

-#### Objects and equipment
+#### Objects and Equipment

 - Medical equipment - oxygen, ECG, medications, catheters (note volume and colour), IV access
 - Mobility aids
 - Pillows - congestive [[heart failure]] patients typically suffer from orthopnoea
 - Vital sign charts
 - Fluid balance charts
 - Prescription

 ## Hands

 #### Inspection

 -

-## To complete the exam
+## To Complete the Exam

 - **Explain** to the patient that the examination is now **finished**.
 - **Thank the patient** for their time.
 - **Dispose of PPE** appropriately and **wash your hands**.
 - **Summarise** your findings.

-## Further assessments and investigations
+## Further Assessments and Investigations